openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 Checking the log output:

-* Device ID consistency: If it contains any `LOG: - MISMATCH:` lines, please see the next section to manually verify the device ID.
+* Device ID consistency: If it contains any `LOG: - MISMATCH:` lines, please see the next section to [device ID consistency](#device-id-consistency).

 * If it shows an issue with a configuration file (in particular, if you are having an issue when trying to configure a device), see above section: *Standard Log*.

-## Manually Verify Device ID Consistency
+## Device ID Consistency

 This section is primarily for if you receive an error: *The correct download file name cannot be established (device identifier not verified)*.